 Check out on our last day was noon, so we headed to Rainbow Island to take advantage of the water sports (you can also rent a Hobie Cat on the beach at The Beach Club).
 Whenever you go out in the marsh, try to do so at low tide, you’ll see lots of beautiful birds looking for their next meal, and the lower water concentrates the sea life, plus if you get out on one of the sand bars, or the beach, and play in the pluff mud, a quick sand like goo that my boys loved.
 Bring a small container to take some home for a spa worthy mud bath, or just have fun marching in it and squishing around like we did.

 Paddleboarding was my favorite activity during our stay.
 Ian, our guide was very knowledgeable about the sea life, and the resort.
 He also gave the boys tips on how to spin the paddleboard, and other ways to do a little horsing around.
 Hint: move up and down the board, not shake it side-to-side if you want your brother to fall off while you stay on.

-Differences between The Inn at Sea Island and The Cloister
+Sea Island Resort: The Inn at Sea Island vs. The Cloister

-Our stay at Sea Island ended much too soon.
+Our Sea Island Resort stay ended much too soon.
 We only skimmed the surface on all the activities.
 Next time, I want to try Falconry at Broadfield, Sea Island’s hunting plantation.